 Ms. Conway frequently represents IBM on M&A matters, including the sale of its personal computing business and the proposed sale of its x86 server business to Lenovo, its acquisition of Bank of America’s mortgage servicing business and its acquisition of Sterling Commerce from AT&T. In addition, Ms. Conway regularly represents a variety of other clients in M&A matters and other business transactions, including Lazard Ltd, Time Warner and DreamWorks Animation.

 Ms. Conway’s other recent transactions include representing:

 - The Washington Post Company in the sale of its newspaper publishing businesses, including The Washington Post newspaper, to Jeff Bezos;

-- Time Warner in its spin‑off of AOL and proposed spin‑off of Time Inc.;
+- Time Warner in its spin‑off of AOL and pending spin‑off of Time Inc.;

 - Grupo Modelo in its combination with Anheuser‑Busch InBev;

 - AmerisourceBergen in its acquisition of TheraCom from CVS Caremark and its acquisition of World Courier Group;

 - Jacobs Private Equity in its control‑PIPE acquisition of XPO Logistics;